What is the value of my house?

 Selling your property

-If you plan to move house, knowing your home’s value can help you set a realistic asking price, and help you decide how much you can afford to spend on a new property.
+If you plan to move house, knowing your home’s value can help you set a realistic asking price.
+It can also help you decide how much you can afford to spend on a new property.

 Remortgaging